I hope you enjoyed yesterday’s article where I talked about knee pain.

 #2 – A Tennis Ball into the Hip Flexor

 Place a tennis ball in your hip area and move up and down, side to side, and in circles.
-This is a great hip flexor exercise that releases the hip flexors, the rectus femoris muscle in that hip flexor area to decrease the stress, tension, and pain in the hip and in your hip flexor.
+This is a great hip flexor exercise that releases the hip flexors and the rectus femoris muscle in that hip flexor area to decrease the stress, tension, and pain in the hip and in your hip flexor.

-We end up doing things in a specific order with the foam roller.
+We ended up doing things in a specific order with the foam roller.
 First we worked on the whole muscle in order to massage that hip flexor.
 With this second exercise, we targeted releasing that hip flexor and loosening up that hip flexor in order to help when it comes to hip flexor pain.

 Perform five repetitions of this exercise on one side and then get up and see how those hip flexors feel.
 If they feel better, then go through the other side.
 You can also progress to 10 repetitions.